multimodalAI/multimodal-ai-hugo-group/content/authors/sina-tabakhi/_index.md

 superuser: false

 # Role/position
-role: PhD Student, Department of Computer Science, University of Sheffield
+role: PhD Student, Department of Computer Science

 # Order that this section appears on the page.
 weight: 70

 # Organizations/Affiliations
 organizations:
-- name: University of Sheffield
+- name: The University of Sheffield
   url: ""

 # Short bio (displayed in user profile at end of posts)